 | Workshop | Saturday 28 November, 2015 | Furtherfield Commons |

 We proposed that ‘technologies of migration’ instantiate themselves a new type of border, often geographically displaced and abstracted from our physical experiences of mobility.
 These technologies are subjects of social engineering, residing in websites and interview rooms, as well as more immediately perceivable ‘arrival infrastructures’ of e-border and immigration detention centres.
 Governments continue to seek ways to measure the political into policy.
 Expert devices, such as civic integration examinations, speech recognition technology, or European databanks of asylum seekers’ biometric data, map the phenomena of migration and mobility into knowledge practices, incorporating them into risk profiles and evidence-based strategies.
-For better of worse, the current migration controversy highlights the fundamentally problematic challenges to a humanist relationship to data and information.
+For better of worse, the migration controversy highlights the fundamentally problematic challenges to a humanist relationship to data and information.

-‘The Migrant Machine’ is part of a broader research project, Ground Truth: an investigation into changing relations of how we come to see, sense and survey our world.
+The Migrant Machine is part of a broader research project, Ground Truth: an investigation into changing relations of how we come to see, sense and survey our world.
 Based on groundtruthing, the calibration process used by scientists and cartographers to anchor the map or model to the data collected from the reality of lived-experience, the project aims to think beyond mapping as a responsive but singular tool of resistance and collaboration and towards being-in-the-world as a continual form of responsibility and entanglement.